A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 where $\mathcal{D}=\mathcal{N}\left(0, \sigma^2 I\right)$ is a Gaussian distribution, $Q$ is a gradient quantization to map each dimension of the continuous gradient $G(x, y) \in \mathbb{R}^T$ over a discrete three-class space $\{-1,0,1\}$, for mimicking the classification in the randomized smoothing for certified robustness. $S$ is a smooth version of $Q$, and returns whichever gradient classes $Q^t$ is most likely to return when $\bar{G}$ is perturbed by noise $\varepsilon$.
 Extending FFMU from PCMU poses a challenge due to FL's privacy requirements, limiting server access to clients' local training data and affecting the certified data removal radius and budget in the global model.
 Therefore, by leveraging the theory of nonlinear functional analysis, the local MU models $g(x;q)$ in FFMU are reformulated as output functions of a Nemytskii operator $O(q)(x)$ where $q=Q(\bar{G})+\varepsilon$.
 In this way, the global unlearned model with bounded errors can maintain the certified radius and budget of data removals of the local unlearned models within a distance $\frac{(K-1)Cd}{\sqrt{2\pi}K\delta}$ (see \cite{che2023fast} for more details).

 Some FU approaches are proposed with the use of synthetic data and gradient ascent principles.
-For instance, in FedAF \cite{li2023federated}, shown in Figure \ref{fig:FedAF}, synthetic labels are generated for the data to be unlearned.
+For instance, in UKRL\cite{xu2023revocation}, unlearning is conducted by training on perturbed unlearned data.
+In FedAF \cite{li2023federated}, shown in Figure \ref{fig:FedAF}, synthetic labels are generated for the data to be unlearned.
 A trusted third party creates random teacher models, and ensemble predictions from these models to provide synthetic labels for the unlearned data.
 Training is then conducted using this data with synthetic labels to achieve unlearning.
 Note that a multi-task approach is also employed in FedAF, where an additional task is introduced to retain the memory of the remaining data.
 In another work \cite{alam2023get}, which focuses on how adversaries can stealthily perform backdoor unlearning to evade server detection, the gradient ascent method is employed.
 The loss from the local benign dataset is utilized to constrain unbounded losses during the unlearning process based on gradient ascent.

 Unlearning is also applicable in Bayesian federated learning systems.
 In Forget-SVGD \cite{gong2022forget}, when a client requests to leave, the target client leverages the remaining data to compute the posterior probability, approximated through variational inference (VI), and performs an extra FL round for model updating.
 Similar unlearning methods are employed in \cite{gong2022compressed, gong2023bayesian}.
 BVIFU \cite{gong2021bayesian} shares a core concept with Forget-SVGD, employing exponential family distributions in VI to approximate posterior probability.
 Unlike retraining-based unlearning in Bayesian FL, BFU \cite{wang2023bfu} introduces a multi-task unlearning approach.
 It employs a parameter self-sharing method to balance between forgetting the unlearned data and remembering the knowledge learned by the original model, where probability distributions are approximated by a neural network.